Jimmy Connors: Ivan Lendl

 Connors defeated another of the next generation of tennis stars, Ivan Lendl, in the 1982 US Open final and soon regained the No. 1 ranking.
 Connors had a tour record of 13–22 against Lendl, but Lendl is eight years younger than Connors and had a losing record against Connors until he won their last 17 matches from 1984 through 1992, after Connors's prime.
 Head to head in major championship finals, Connors defeated Lendl in both meetings, winning the 1982 and 1983 US Open.
+Connors described his rivalry with Lendl in a newspaper article in 1987 by saying "Lendl and I didn't get along, and I won a lot early.
+He's won a lot later."